- About Overview

 We go through his medications one by one, briefly discussing the indication for each and assessing for common side effects.
 In consultation with me, the student pharmacists are able to give our patient more precise information about what each of his medicines is being taken for.
 For example, letting him know that a medication he believes is for his stomach really acts by lowering his blood pressure, which, in turn may be beneficial for his stomach condition.

-We provide detailed information on how to take each drug properly.
+We provide details on how to take each drug properly.
 Like examining just one note in a song, the act of going through each medication might not seem that impressive.
 However, within a song each note must be played properly to create harmony.
 Reviewing medications is one small but very important way that a pharmacist can assist the conductor—the patient.

 Being that conductor is not easy.
 Our patient shows us a tiny weekly medicine box that he is using, and asks if there is a bigger size available because he plans to travel on vacation for a month and can’t imagine bringing 10 bottles of medicine.
 He also worries about getting all of his medicines in time for the trip because they are ready for pick up on different weeks during the month.
 It feels a bit overwhelming, but he is determined not to let his medicines get the best of him or stop him from enjoying life.